CyVerse-Ansible/ansible-gateone-server/README.md

 GateOne Server
 =========

 Installs GateOne server.
 Galaxy-ized version of https://github.com/cyverse/gateone-server-ansible.
-Intended to be used with Atmosphere, may include some CyVerse-isms, probably not what you want if
+Intended to be used with [Atmosphere](http://github.com/iplantcollaborativeopensource/atmosphere), may include some CyVerse-isms, probably not what you want if you are deploying GateOne for other applications.

 ## Todo
 - Set restricted file permissions on SSL private key, only accessible to Nginx and GateOne services